Date of Degree

 Copyright 2008 Jonathan James Beard

 Beard, Jonathan James.
-"An Investigation of vertical scaling with item response theory using a multistage testing framework." dissertation, University of Iowa, 2008.
+"An Investigation of vertical scaling with item response theory using a multistage testing framework."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2008.